bfernandesbfs/Interceptor/README.md

 # Interceptor

-Interceptor is a Package that tries to resolver problem when need to have some configurations to network API and your response.
-We need to intercept some information or add to global configurations, of basis form centralized with based on principle single responsibility, the idea behind this package is simple, but the implementation is a bit manual, look the image below.
+Interceptor is a Package that tries to solve problems when need to have some configurations to network API and its response.
+We need to intercept some information or add global configurations in centralized form based on the principle of single responsibility.
+The idea behind this package is simple, but the implementation requires a bit of preparation, look the image below.

 ![alt text](./Docs/Img/Img01.png)

- In this case, Interceptor is applied after URLRequest was created and applied after URLSession callback
+In this case, Interceptor is applied after `URLRequest` is created and applied after `URLSession` callback

-## How to work this?
+## How does this work?

 At first, after setup was applied in your code, we need to create interceptor objects based on two protocol `ResquestInterceptor` and `ResponseInterceptor`